migurski/talkingpapers/README.markdown

 - Who is here?
 - Who is missing?
 - Where are people going to go
-- Eegistering everyone at a camp.
+- Registering everyone at a camp.
 - Designing living conditions for people in really shitty circumstances.
 - Aid agencies are starved for data for the response effort.
 - Victims are their own first responders.